quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 ### ApplicationError

 By definition, an application error is defined by the application-level protocol running on top of QUIC (e.g., HTTP/3).

-As such, we cannot define it here directly.
-Though we provide an extension point through the use of the CDDL "socket" mechanism.
+As such, it cannot be defined here directly.
+Applications MAY use the provided extension point through the use of the CDDL "socket" mechanism.

 Application-level qlog definitions that wish to define new ApplicationError strings MUST do so by extending the $ApplicationError socket as such: